-The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TID-to-link mapping.
-Otherwise, it is set to 0.
+The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element indicates that all TIDs for the direction indicated by the Direction subfield are mapped to all setup links Otherwise, it is set to 0.(#4022,5133, 6667)

-The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
+The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element (i.e., it identifies the TID(s) for which the mapping is provided in the element)(#4023).
 A value of 1 in bit position n of the Link Mapping Presence Indicator subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.
-When the Default Link Mapping subfield is set to 1, this subfield is reserved.
+When the Default Link Mapping subfield is set to 1, this subfield is not present(#7707).

-The Link Mapping Of TID n field (where n = 0, 1, ¼, 7 ) indicates the link(s) on which frames belonging to the TID n are allowed to send.
-A value of 1 in bit position i of the Link Mapping Of TID n field indicates that TID n is mapped to the link associated with the link ID i for the direction as specified in the Direction subfield.
-When the Default Link Mapping subfield is set to 1, this field is not present.
+The Link Mapping Of TID n field (where n = 0, 1, ¼, 7 ) indicates the link(s) on which frames belonging to the TID n are allowed to be sent (i.e., carries a bitmap of the links to which the TID n is mapped to)(#4024).
+A value of 1 in bit position i (where i = 0, 1, …, 14)(#6668) of the Link Mapping Of TID n field indicates that TID n is mapped to the link associated with the link ID i for the direction as specified in the Direction subfield.
+A value 0 in bit position i indicates that the TID n is not mapped to the link associated with the link ID i.(#5134) When the Default Link Mapping subfield is set to 1, this field is not present.

 9.3.3.5 Association Request frame format